NibnabCodes/pands_project/README.md

 ## Summary of the Iris Dataset 🌸

-The Iris dataset is a well-known multivariate dataset comprising 150 observations, evenly distributed across three species of the Iris flower: Iris setosa, Iris versicolor, and Iris virginica, with 50 instances representing each class.
+The Iris dataset is a well-known multivariate dataset comprising 150 observations, evenly distributed across three species of the Iris flower: Setosa, Versicolor, and Virginica, with 50 instances representing each class.
 Each sample is described by four continuous numerical features: sepal length, sepal width, petal length, and petal width, all measured in centimeters, thereby ensuring consistency in measurement units. ([GeeksforGeeks, 2024](https://www.geeksforgeeks.org/iris-dataset/))

 In 1936, Ronald Fisher introduced the Iris dataset in his paper *The Use of Multiple Measurements in Taxonomic Problems*, aiming to demonstrate the application of statistical techniques to classification challenges.
 Fisher posited that distinct morphological characteristics among Iris species, specifically measurements of sepal and petal length and width, could be leveraged to infer species membership.
 Utilizing a combination of these four features, he formulated a linear discriminant analysis (LDA) model capable of differentiating among the species.
 Furthermore, he suggested that the species of an unclassified iris flower could be predicted using the statistical patterns derived from the dataset. ([Fisher, 1936](https://www.semanticscholar.org/paper/THE-USE-OF-MULTIPLE-MEASUREMENTS-IN-TAXONOMIC-Fisher/ab21376e43ac90a4eafd14f0f02a0c87502b6bbf))